The Development of Autonomous Generative AI Agents

 • Figure out which tasks are ripe for automation.
 Think routine stuff, like sifting through customer inquiries or triaging support tickets.

 • Trim the fat. ai agents are only as good as the processes they're automating, so ditch any unnecessary steps that waste time and resources.
+This streamlining is a crucial prerequisite for effective automation.

 • Give 'em clear marching orders.
 An ai agent needs well-defined goals and access to the right data to actually be useful.
+Once the fat is trimmed, you can provide precise instructions for the agent to follow.

 Security, security, security!
 I can't stress this enough.